TodePond/TodePondDotCom/wikiblogarden/blending/here/readme.md

 ## The bite

 At the time, I was chatting loads with other people working in that space, like people in the [T2 Tile](https://t2tile.com/) community, and also people like [Max Bittker](https://maxbittker.com/) and [Murilo Polese](http://www.murilopolese.com/).
-I watched as they built tools like [Alchemi Online](https://maxbittker.github.io/alchemy-online/) and [SPLATy Code](http://splatycode.bananabanana.me/) which both experimented with new ways of enabling spatial programming.
+I watched as they built tools like [Alchemi Online](https://maxbittker.github.io/alchemy-online/) and [SPLATy Code](http://splatycode.bananabanana.me/) which experimented with new ways of enabling spatial programming.

 Among those projects, there were still some limits with expressivity, and some failed experiments with "conservation".
 And so I was thinking and talking through some weird "splitting and merging" ideas with people.
 But there were some issues with it — some missing pieces that stopped it working in practice.

 And then one day I suddenly came up with this "stamping" idea, and I remember explaining it to Murilo and Max and they both thought it sounded weird.
 Like, they couldn't imagine it.
 And it was at that moment that I got a sinking feeling in my stomach.
-At that point, I knew that there was only way of demonstrating this idea.
+At that point, I knew that there was only way of demonstrating the concept.

-"I guess I have to make this thing."
+"I guess I have to build this thing."

 FAILURE.